tylerlemon/lo-donate/README.md

 ### Advanced

-This example supports both one-time and sustaining donations.
+This example supports both one-time and monthly donations.
 Users can also define a minimum donation amount and give the option to cover the processing fee.

 ```javascript
 document.addEventListener('DOMContentLoaded', function(){